Areas of Expertise:

 popular music | Academy Awards | entertainment industry | Hollywood | radio | television | broadcasting

-Gabriel Rossman is an associate professor of sociology in the UCLA College and an expert on culture, mass media, pop music radio and the Academy Awards.
-Rossman has developed an algorithm to calculate a film’s “Oscar appeal” and determined the amount of box-office boost movies get when they get nominated for Academy Award.
+Gabriel Rossman is an associate professor of sociology and an expert on culture, mass media, pop music radio and the Academy Awards.
+Rossman has developed an algorithm to calculate a film’s “Oscar appeal” and determined the amount of box-office boost movies get when they get nominated for an Academy Award.